Paradoxis/dissect.cstruct/README.md

 You can implement your own types by subclassing `BaseType`, and adding them to your cstruct instance with `add_custom_type(name, type, size, alignment, ...)`

 ### Dynamic length fields
-The API includes a magic `EOF` size which will make the parser read all remaining data fed to it.
+To read all remaining data in the provided buffer/stream, you can use the magic `EOF` size variable.
+This will automatically expand until the end of the stream has been reached and works for any field type.
 For example:

 ```python
 from dissect.cstruct import cstruct